harness/developer-hub/docs/platform/git-experience/git-settings.md

 :::

-By default, Harness Git Experience syncs unidirectionally, fro Harness to your Git repos.
+By default, Harness Git Experience syncs unidirectionally, from Harness to your Git repos.
 Enable this setting to have Git Experience sync two-way (bidirectionally) between Harness and your Git repo.

 Changes made on either the Git repo or Harness are synched automatically.

+For more information, go to [Set up bidirectional sync for Git Experience](/docs/platform/git-experience/gitexp-bidir-sync-setup).